bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ![alt_text](images/cfKustomizeForkUrl.png "image_tooltip")

-Enter your Bridgecrew API key fromfor your free Bbridgecrew account in the `UserBridgecrewAPI` field.
+Enter your Bridgecrew API key from your free Bridgecrew account in the `UserBridgecrewAPI` field.

 ![alt_text](images/cfBridgecrewAPIToken.png "image_tooltip")

 Enter any public SSH key you wish to use (for which you own the private key).
-Yyou will use this to log into the KIND machine.
+You will use this to log into the KIND machine.
 Paste this in full into the `UserSSHKey` field.

 ![alt_text](images/cfUserSSHKey.png "image_tooltip")

-Finally, enter *your own* current public IP address from wherever you are attending this workshop.
+Finally, enter your current public IP address from wherever you are attending this workshop.
 We will lock down certain public service access to this IP for security.
 You can edit this later if needed.

 Add this IP into the ‘YourPublicIP’ field: